Tianshou: a Highly Modularized Deep Reinforcement Learning Library: Architecture of Tianshou

+\textbf{Parallel Computing Infrastructure.} In concurrent research, \citet{stooke2019rlpyt} addresses two phases of parallelization in DRL: environment sampling and agent training.
+Tianshou targets small- to medium-scale research, so it focuses on the first one.
 Following \citet{clemente2017efficient}, we adopt their parallelization technique to balance simulation and inference loads.
 Note that our contributions to parallel sampling schemes exceed this work by allowing asynchronized sampling as an alternative way to ease the straggler effect instead of only stacking environment instances per process.
-Figure~\ref{fig:parallel} gives an overview of Tianshou's parallel computing scheme.

-In concurrent research, \citet{stooke2019rlpyt} addresses two phases of parallelization in DRL: environment sampling and agent training, while Tianshou focuses on the first one.
-Our experience is that for medium-scale research, which Tianshou is designed for, parallelization of data sampling can usually fulfill developers' needs, especially when multiple GPUs can be used to run independent experiments with different random seeds (which is often the case in DRL).
-We can keep the code as concise as possible by avoiding communication of network parameters' weights and gradients between different computing nodes.
+Thanks to the modularized design, Tianshou can easily support the C++-based vectorized environment EnvPool \citep{envpool} with free speed up.